MustafaKullab/MustafaKullab/README.md

 ### 👨‍💻 About Me

-* 🚀 Full Stack Web Developer focused on building modern and responsive web applications
+I'm a Computer Systems Engineering student and Full Stack Web Developer focused on building modern, responsive, and practical web applications.

-* ⚡ Experienced with Vue.js, Node.js, Express.js, and MongoDB
-* 🧩 Interested in building clean, maintainable, and scalable applications
-* 🧠 Continuously improving my frontend and backend development skills
-* 🎯 Currently expanding my knowledge of advanced Vue.js, backend architecture, and API security
-* 💼 Open to internships, freelance opportunities, and junior developer roles
+My development journey started with HTML, CSS, and JavaScript, then progressed into Vue.js and frontend application development.
+I'm currently building full-stack applications using Node.js, Express.js, MongoDB, and REST APIs.

+I enjoy turning ideas into complete applications, from responsive interfaces and state management to backend APIs, authentication, and database integration.

 ---